 People represent themselves as who they have been told they are…not who they really are…not who they aspire to be.
 My guest, Lisa Vogt, helps people create more fulfilling careers and lives by working and living in those areas that cause their Lights to shine.
 Her unique ability to expose and empower her clients to step into their strengths and joy, is evidenced in our high-energy discussion and the examples she shares.

-Considering changing careers?
+Considering changing careers, exploring job opportunities, updating your resume?
 Lisa’s program “Just In Time Job Application” may be your answer.

 It’s a common scenario.
 High school sweethearts.
 He treated her like she was precious, said all the right things, and she ignored the red flags.